 Best Time of Year to Elope in Bryce Canyon National Park

 We’ve spent time in Bryce Canyon in both winter and spring, and can confidently suggest visiting in the late spring and summer.

 It can get extraordinarily cold in Bryce during the wintertime.
 The trails also jump between being very snowy or very muddy, but it is fun seeing the contrast of the snow against the orange hoodoos.
 You can still venture down into the amphitheater, but you’ll want to have some type of ice spikes for your boots and prepare to get that orange mud all over.

 During the summer time, the weather is nice and mild.
-Bryce isn’t nearly as heavily visited as Zion, which is less than two hours away.
+Bryce isn’t as heavily visited as Zion, which is less than two hours away.
 So you should be able to enjoy your time here without managing the levels of crowds happening over there at the same time.
 In May, the mornings were cool and the trails were very dry, making the whole experience below the rim very comfortable!

 Within driving distance of Bryce Canyon, you can also visit Zion National Park.
 Fair warning though, Zion sees three times as many annual visitors as Bryce, so plan to visit in the off season.
-For some less crowded options in the summer months, also check out Grand Staircase Escalante National Monument or Kodachrome Basin State Park.
+For some less crowded options during peak season, also check out these local destinations.